The Jo Cox Foundation wants to speed up the pace of change for a fairer, anti-racist, inclusive society.

 - An ongoing culture of learning, development and discussion for all staff and Trustees on issues of anti-racism and discrimination.

 - On-going commitment to an inclusive recruitment process.

 - Ensuring our Board has members with a diversity of backgrounds and lived experience.

-- When we are asked to join coalitions or speak at events, ask the question ‘who isn’t at the table that should be?’ and taking steps to get them there.
+- When we are asked to join coalitions or speak at events, ask the question ‘who isn’t at the table that should be?’ and take steps to get them there.